Last Updated: October 15, 2019

 Make a purchase; or

-Post user-generated content to or on any of our Program Services.
+Participate in any interactive features of the Program Services (like when you post user-generated content to or on any of our Program Services).

-You have the right to access and modify your data through the profile you create on our Program Services.
+You have the right to access and modify the data you provide to us through the profile you create on our Program Services.

 Please be careful and responsible whenever you are online.
 Certain portions of the Program Services may be open to any online viewer that you decide to share information with via a link, email, “share” function, or posting that you send or we send on your behalf with your permission.
 Should you choose to voluntarily disclose information through the Program Services, such as via social media service connections or our blogs, that information can be viewed publicly and can be collected and used by third parties without our knowledge and may result in unsolicited messages from other individuals or third parties.
 We are not responsible for any publication or use of any personal information you choose to post in these locations or share.